KittensAreHot/Vectorite/README.md

  - [ ] Panning.
  - [ ] Zooming.
  - [ ] Allow for different effects when holding/dragging left mouse button(currently only spawning particles with higher "death time").
- - [ ] Popup menu that allow manupulation of what is seen on screen.
+ - [ ] Popup menu that allow manipulation of what is seen on screen.
  - [ ] Applying the function dynamically(A part of the popup menu).